 - If you haven’t made a smoked turkey yet it is incredible.

-- Beer can chicken on the smoker is super flavorful and a new way to try a whole bird.
+- Beer can chicken on smoker is super flavorful and a new way to try a whole bird.

 - Then give bacon wrapped pork chops a whirl at home.